 The HL7 Interface is the virtual “pneumatic tube system” of our time, much like the physical systems my Father designed with the biggest exception being the electronic “tubes” extend far beyond the physical walls of the organization.

 HL7 has evolved even further along as the modern day cloud-based architecture has arrived.
 HL7 bridges the gap and allows disparate healthcare systems to communicate patient data between the hospitals, payers and other interested parties.
-Every Electronic Medical Record (EMR) system uses HL7 as the standardized protocol for information exchange – HL7 is the “international language” for healthcare data.
+Every Electronic Medical Record (EHR) system uses HL7 as the standardized protocol for information exchange – HL7 is the “international language” for healthcare data.

 Every single facet of a healthcare organization is affected by an HL7 engine:

 - Master files and indexes

 - Schedliing and logistics

 - Personnel administration

 HL7 enables software from different companies to reliably exchange information thereby improving hospital workflow, increasing revenue and most importantly of all improving patient safety and care.
 The definitions in HL7 concentrate on the logical arrangement of data and what is meant by information in various parts of the message.
 HL7 is secure and is encrypted during transmission between systems.

 Why HL7?
 What happened to HL1, HL2, HL3, HL4, HL5 and HL6?